SimHoZebs/personal-site/src/content/blogs/Learn these concepts before building a home server.md

 ## NAT Loopback
 ## Tunnels
 ## Security measures
-- Geofencing
 - HTTPS, Let's Encrypt, SSL Certs
 - Cloudflare
-- fail2ban
-- VPN
+- fail2ban: ban IP addresses that causes multiple auth errors
+- Geofencing: Allow only specific geolocations to connect to your server
+- VPN: Allow only those in your VPN to connect to your server.
+Requires a separate server.
+Tailscale.